EducationalTestingService/rsmtool/doc/config_rsmeval.rst

 Experiment configuration file
 """""""""""""""""""""""""""""

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmeval`` experiment.
-Here's an example configuration file for `rsmeval <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmeval/config_rsmeval.json>`_.
+Here's an `example configuration file <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmeval/config_rsmeval.json>`_ for ``rsmeval``.
+To make it easy to get started with  ``rsmeval``, we provide a way to automatically generate a configuration file that you can then just edit based on your data and your needs.
+To do so, simply run ``rsmeval generate`` at the commmand line.
+If you know you have :ref:`subgroups <subgroups_eval>` in your data that you want to include in your analyses, run ``rsmeval generate --groups`` instead.
+Next, we describe all of the ``rsmeval`` configuration fields in detail.

 There are four required fields and the rest are all optional.
 We first describe the required fields and then the optional ones (sorted alphabetically).